 In desperation, many parents take their children out of school to collect rubbish to earn money for food, others send their children to work illegally across borders and some are even deceived into selling their children into the sex industry.
 Without education, direction and wholesome support, these families will remain in a perpetuated cycle of poverty.

 Our Community Outreach program provides these families with a hand-up in times of desperate need.
-Depending on the emergency faced, our team of Social Workers provide families with a variety of solutions, such as: Emergency medical treatment, urgent food distribution, critical hut repairs, government documentation, financial literacy support, domestic violence conflict resolution, bicycles, dental treatment, clothing, community educational seminars, family planning advice & birth control.
+Depending on the emergency faced, our team of social workers provide families with a variety of solutions, such as: emergency medical treatment, urgent food distribution, critical hut repairs, government documentation, financial support, dental treatment, clothing, community educational seminars, family planning advice & birth control.